-Travel Award: Participants may apply for limited travel assistance by July 11, 2014
+Travel Award: Participants may apply for limited travel assistance to participate in the ReAC Academy

-Optional University Credit: Two University of Alaska Fairbanks credits for \$90.
+Optional University Credit: Three University of Alaska Fairbanks credits for \$90.
 Course starts in July, but is a fall 2014 credited course

 Signs of the Land: Reaching Arctic Communities Camp Academy is offered through a partnership between the Association of Interior Native Educators, the Gwich'in Steering Committee, Doyon Foundation and the University of Alaska Fairbanks International Arctic Research Center (IARC) under the Polar Learning and Responding (PoLAR) Climate Change Education Partnership (CCEP) through Columbia University.
-Partners include Columbia Climate Center, Barnard College, Teachers College, the American Museum of Natural History, University of New Hampshire and Ken Eklund.
+Partners include Columbia Climate Center, Barnard College, Teachers College, the American Museum of Natural History, University of New Hampshire, and World Without Oil.
 To learn more visit: www.thepolarhub.org.
 This work is supported by the National Science Foundation under Grant Number DUE-1239783, with additional funding for language documentation from Doyon Foundation.